3xp10it/BadCode/README.md

 ### ToDo

-- Focus on Wordpress with more regex based on OWASP documentation
+- Focus on Wordpress with more regular expression on OWASP documentation
 - Add Joomla! support
 - Add Drupal support